Manaaki Whenua – Landcare Research: National Nematode Collection of New Zealand

 The National Nematode Collection of New Zealand (NNCNZ) contains thousands of nematode specimens.
 It is contained within the New Zealand Arthropod Collection.

 Allan Herbarium

-The Allan Herbarium (CHR) at Lincoln, contains species from around the world but specialises in plants (indigenous and exotic) of the New Zealand region and the Pacific.
+The Allan Herbarium (CHR) Te Kohinga Tipu o Aotearoa at Lincoln, contains species from around the world but specialises in plants (indigenous and exotic) of the New Zealand region and the Pacific.
 It also has specialist collections of seed, fruit, wood, plant leaf cuticle, liquid-preserved specimens, and microscope slides.
 The oldest samples are the 91 duplicate specimens collected by Banks and Solander during Captain Cook's first voyage to New Zealand in 1769–1770.

 There are currently over 550,000 specimens in the Allan Herbarium with 5,000–8,000 being added annually.
 Two-thirds of the specimens are of indigenous plants with the remainder divided between naturalised, cultivated, and foreign specimens.
 It was named for Harry Allan CBE, to acknowledge his contributions to New Zealand botany.